abel8260/abel8260/README.md

 - 👋 Hi, I’m @abel8260
 - 👀 I’m interested in hi-tech technologies
-- 🌱 I’m currently learning react, mongodb and design SPRINT
 - 💞️ I’m looking to collaborate on team 1 of rock studios where im the projetist
 - 📫 How to reach me:
 - On my portfolio exist a section "contato" there is a way